 The collar is made of waterproof functional fabric that provides the best possible protection for the built-in airbag system.
 The collar isn't washable but is protected from wear, sweat and dirt by the surrounding fabric shell.
 Any marks on the collar can be rubbed off carefully with a damp cloth.

 The collar is ergonomically designed with even weight distribution across the shoulders.
 It is slightly heavier at the back than at the front so that when cycling the weight is resting on your back.

-The main purpose of the enclosing shell is to make it possible for you to change the appearance of your Hövding.
-The shell is easy to remove and wash, or change for a different one to match your outfit.
-Different shells are available to buy in our online shop.
+The main purpose of the enclosing cover is to make it possible for you to change the appearance of your Hövding.
+The cover is easy to remove and wash, or change for a different one to match your outfit.
+Different covers are available to buy in our online shop.

 After an accident

 If your Hövding has been deployed we would like you to contact us.

 Inside the collar there is a black box that records 10 seconds of data on the cyclist's movement patterns from an accident.
 In some cases the data from an accident is interesting and valuable to us in our on-going development work.